Technical Assistance Program for Schools

 Tool Kit 5: Implementation

-Once the school district's energy management action plan has been developed, the school district energy manager and energy team must take proactive measures to implement the plan based on the district's energy performance goal and objectives outlined in the plan.
+Once the school district's energy management action plan has been developed, the school district energy manager and energy team must take proactive measures to implement the plan based on the district's energy performance goals and objectives outlined in the plan.
 Successful implementation of the energy management action plan includes five key components:

 - Communicating the newly developed action plan to key stakeholders.